ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Keynotes

-Having a keynote (or multiple) planned early .
-Keynotes should set the tone for the whole day and, in an ideal world, most of the talks should follow a similar theme
+Having a keynote (or multiple) planned early can help structure the overall theme of your conference and shape the talk or workshop submissions.

 ## Legality